IBM/presto-hudi-workshop/docs/lab-2/README.md

     save(s"$basePath/$tableName");
 ```

-efore we go on to query these tables, let's take a look at what files and directories have been created for this table in our s3 storage.
+Before we go on to query these tables, let's take a look at what files and directories have been created for this table in our s3 storage.
 Go to MinIO UI (`localhost:9091`) and log in with the username and password that we defined in `docker-compose.yaml` (`minio`/`minio123`).
 Under the `hudi-tables` path, there should be a single sub-path called `trips_table`.
 Below is a look at the file structure.

 ![table directory in s3](../images/table_dirs.png)